JasonGreenC/ScoreBoard/README.md

-# Getting Started with Create React App
+# Getting Stawted with Cweate weact App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This pwoject was bootstwapped with [Cweate weact App](https://github.com/facebook/cweate-weact-app).

-## Available Scripts
+## Available Scwipts

-In the project directory, you can run:
+In the pwoject diwectowy, you can wun:

-### `npm start`
+### `npm stawt`

-Runs the app in the development mode.\
+wuns the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the bwowsew.

-The page will reload if you make edits.\
+The page will weload if you make edits.\
-You will also see any lint errors in the console.
+You will also see any lint ewwows in the console.

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Launches the test wunnew in the intewactive watch mode.\
-See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.
+See the section about [wunning tests](https://facebook.github.io/cweate-weact-app/docs/wunning-tests) fow mowe infowmation.

-### `npm run build`
+### `npm wun build`

-Builds the app for production to the `build` folder.\
+Builds the app fow pwoduction to the `build` foldew.\
-It correctly bundles React in production mode and optimizes the build for the best performance.
+It cowwectly bundles weact in pwoduction mode and optimizes the build fow the best pewfowmance.

 The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!
+Youw app is weady to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.
+See the section about [deployment](https://facebook.github.io/cweate-weact-app/docs/deployment) fow mowe infowmation.

-### `npm run eject`
+### `npm wun eject`

-**Note: this is a one-way operation.
+**Note: this is a one-way opewation.
 Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+If you awen’t satisfied with the build tool and configuwation choices, you can `eject` at any time.
+This command will wemove the single build dependency fwom youw pwoject.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.
+Instead, it will copy all the configuwation files and the twansitive dependencies (webpack, Babel, ESLint, etc) wight into youw pwoject so you have full contwol ovew them.
+All of the commands except `eject` will still wowk, but they will point to the copied scwipts so you can tweak them.
+At this point you’we on youw own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+You don’t have to evew use `eject`.
+The cuwated featuwe set is suitable fow small and middle deployments, and you shouldn’t feel obligated to use this featuwe.
+Howevew we undewstand that this tool wouldn’t be useful if you couldn’t customize it when you awe weady fow it.

-## Learn More
+## Leawn Mowe

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+You can leawn mowe in the [Cweate weact App documentation](https://facebook.github.io/cweate-weact-app/docs/getting-stawted).

-To learn React, check out the [React documentation](https://reactjs.org/).
+To leawn weact, check out the [weact documentation](https://weactjs.owg/).